 What are the Legal Benefits of a Registered Trademark?

-- Public notice of your claim of ownership of the mark
+- Public notice of claim of ownership of the mark

-- A legal presumption of your ownership of the mark and your exclusive right to use the mark nationwide on or in connection with the goods/services listed in the registration
+- A legal presumption of ownership of the mark and exclusive right to use the mark nationwide on or in connection with the goods/services listed in the registration

 - The ability to bring an action concerning the mark in federal court